mps9506/rATTAINS/cran-comments.md

 0 errors | 0 warnings | 0 note

+* This resubmission fixes urls caught in the pretest.

 * This release fixes problems CRAN emailed me about providing informative messages when internet resources are not available.
 Connectivity checks and informative user messages are included in this release.
 Additional bug fixes to address test